 If you need help from a doctor finalizing the content of your Dear Doctor letter, please reach out to Dr. Heyland who is available to meet with you via zoom to assist you.
 Consult a Doctor

 It’s your life (and death).
-Your wishes are more important than theirs.
+You will be the person potentially experiencing a medical event, and ultimately your wishes are what’s most important.
 But, you will want to take into consideration their wishes and feelings too.
-It is far better to address disagreements while you are alive and well than leave it for them to figure out when you are too sick to speak for yourself.
-If you need professional help coaching you or guiding you so you all ‘get on the same page’, we provide a Consult a Doctor service to help you.
+It is far better to address disagreements while you are alive and well than to leave it for them to figure out when you are too sick to speak for yourself.
+If you need professional help coaching you or guiding you so you all ‘get on the same page’, see our “Getting Help” menu for help.